 The Board connected with Lambert House and their mission is excited to see this partnership grow.
 CSSA Board Chair Joanie Stultz said, “I walked into Lambert House on Capitol Hill, and instantly felt like I was in a safe and comfortable space.
 It was clear why the stories of youth served by Lambert House are characterized by profound and lasting relationships, and why Lambert House is a viewed as a resource for community members seeking to support LGBTQ Youth more effectively.”

-A subcommittee of 3-4 Plymouth members will form in Winter 2017-18 to work directly with Lambert House to identify opportunities for Plymouth members and friends to get involved with the proposed project and the organization.
+A subcommittee of 3-4 Plymouth members formed to work directly with Lambert House to identify opportunities for Plymouth members and friends to get involved with the proposed project and the organization.
 In coordination with the CSSA Board, Lambert House will prepare a semi-annual report for the congregation to learn about how funds have been put to work.
-We hope that you, members and friends of Plymouth Church, will have the opportunity to form deep relationships and stand with the grant recipient in times of service and advocacy, conversation and celebration over the next three years and into the future.
+We hope you, members and friends of Plymouth Church, will have the opportunity to form deep relationships and stand with the grant recipient in times of service and advocacy, conversation and celebration over the next three years and into the future.